teamneusta/converter-bundle/docs/usage.md

 > Note: You can use a custom implementation of the `Converter` interface via the `converter` keyword.
 > Its constructor must contain the two parameters `TargetFactory $factory` and `array $populators`.

+> Note: You can use a custom implementation of the `TargetTypeFactory` interface via the `target_factory` keyword,
+> if you have special needs when creating the target object.

 #### Mapping properties